antrea-io/antrea/site/docs/v0.7.0/ovs-pipeline.md

 after enforcing Network Policies, in [ConntrackCommitTable].
 This is also when we set the `ct_mark` to `0x20` for connections to service backends.

 Flow 2 drops invalid traffic.
-All non-dropped traffic is finally resubmitted to the [DNATTable].
+All non-dropped traffic finally goes to the [DNATTable].

 ### DNATTable (40)